 At his first-ever headgear pick on College GameDay, Coach Lee Corso pulled on Brutus the Buckeye's mascot head and correctly picked the Ohio State Buckeyes to beat the Penn State Nittany Lions.
 That was 1996, and since then, Ohio State University has hosted ESPN's pregame show 18 times.
 On November 23, 2019, OSU hosted for the 19th time, which is the most all-time and five more than Alabama.

-With that resume, you’d think Buckeye fans would be excited for Rece Davis, OSU alum Kirk Herbstreit and the gang to set up shop in Columbus, right?
-Apparently, a lot of fans hate the idea of ESPN and the network’s “SEC bias” coming to their town, and some are planning a full-on boycott of the upcoming show.
+With that resume, you'd think Buckeye fans would be excited for Rece Davis, OSU alum Kirk Herbstreit and the gang to set up shop in Columbus, right?
+Apparently, a lot of fans hated the idea of ESPN and the network's "SEC bias" coming to their town, and some planned a full-on boycott of the upcoming show.

-As head coach Ryan Day and Heisman Trophy candidate Justin Fields prepare to face James Franklin and Penn State’s seventh-ranked scoring defense (13.5 points per game), Ohio State fans are rallying support to avoid ESPN College GameDay altogether.
+As head coach Ryan Day and Heisman Trophy candidate Justin Fields prepared to face James Franklin and Penn State's seventh-ranked scoring defense, Ohio State fans rallied support to avoid ESPN College GameDay altogether.